conestack/yafowil.documentation/docs-source/introduction.rst

 Introduction
 ============

-It's all just about rendering widgets and extracting the data returned from the browser per widget.
+It's all about rendering form widgets and extracting/validating the data send by the browser per widget.

 YAFOWIL widgets are just configuration.
-YAFOWIL provides a factory where you can fetch your widgets instances from.
-Or you register your own.
+YAFOWIL provides a factory which can produce widget instances from blueprints, or blueprints can be registered.

 Dependencies
 ============